 The SEC rules and regulations that currently apply to PFS Investments and our registered representatives generally require that we make suitable investment recommendations to our customers and disclose conflicts of interest that might affect the recommendations or advice we provide.
 The Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 (the "Dodd-Frank Act") gave the SEC the power to impose on broker-dealers a heightened standard of conduct (fiduciary duty) that is currently applicable only to investment advisors.
 As required by the Dodd-Frank Act, in January 2011, the SEC staff submitted a report to Congress in which it recommended that the SEC adopt a fiduciary standard of conduct for broker-dealers that is uniform with that of investment advisors.
-The SEC has announced that it is working on a proposed rule with respect to a uniform standard of conduct.
+The SEC has slated the rule on its regulatory agenda for "long-term action" without a specific timetable.

-PFS Investments is also approved as a non-bank custodian under IRS regulations and, in that capacity, may act as a custodian or trustee for certain retirement accounts.
+PFS Investments is also approved as a non-bank custodian under Internal Revenue Service ("IRS") regulations and, in that capacity, may act as a custodian or trustee for certain retirement accounts.
 Our sales representatives who sell securities products through PFS Investments are required to be registered representatives of PFS Investments.
 All aspects of PFS Investments' business are regulated, including sales methods and charges, trade practices, the use and safeguarding of customer securities, capital structure, recordkeeping, conduct and supervision of its independent salespeople.

-PFS Investments is also an SEC-registered investment advisor and, under the name Primerica Advisors, offers managed investment programs.
-In most states, our representatives are required to obtain an additional license to offer these programs.
+PFS Investments is also an SEC-registered investment advisor and, under the name Primerica Advisors, offers a managed investments, or mutual fund advisory, program.
+In most states, our representatives are required to obtain an additional license to offer this program.